ROOT™ Periodontal & Implant Centers

 Chao Pinhole® Surgical Technique Dallas Fort Worth

 Patients who are suffering from periodontal disease may experience gum recession.
-If this issue is not treated at an early stage, more complicated and serious problems can develop, as gum recession creates greater exposure of your natural teeth, which creates opportunities for bacteria to build.
+If this issue is not treated at an early stage, more complicated and serious problems can develop, as gum recession creates greater exposure of your natural teeth, which creates opportunities for bacteria to build up.
 To address this issue, patients have historically had gum grafting, which involves removing tissue from unaffected areas and then grafting this tissue to the areas that have been affected.
 This is an effective method for addressing the issue of receding gums, however there is a newer and increasingly popular approach to treating receding gums, which is the Chao Pinhole Surgical Technique (PST).

 At ROOT™ Periodontal and Implant Center, we are committed to ensuring you maintain your bright and healthy smile.
 We are also proud to provide you with the latest dental technology to ensure that you achieve the long-lasting results that you deserve.
 If you are interested in learning more about the quality services we offer, or if you have any questions concerning whether or not PST is right for you, contact us today.
 We are committed to helping you achieve and maintain that bright, healthy smile that you deserve.